asuchoj/study-ngrx/README.md

 # study-ngrx
-this app to help me study lib ngrx
+this app to help me study lib ngrx use cours of WebForMySelf